All Episodes

 Not conservative in their politics.

-It's not like they're voting Republican, but in their social views and their willingness, their their fear not to offend anybody.
+It's not like they're voting Republican, but in their social views and their willingness, their fear not to offend anybody.

-Kids who have been raised on a culture of we're not going to keep scoring a game because we don't want anybody to lose, or just ignoring race to a fault.
+Kids who have been raised on a culture of we're not going to keep scoring a game because we don't want anybody to lose or just ignoring race to a fault.

 You can't say the black kid over there, no, it's the guy with the red shoes.